 What Will You Study

-Your third year living abroad will deepen your intercultural sensitivity and your command of the language.
+The aim of your third year, which is spent living abroad, is to deepen your intercultural sensitivity and your command of the language.
 You can study at a partner institution or carry out a work placement and practice your language skills in a real-world context.
-Staff members within the department will work with you to secure accommodation, ensuring that you are fully equipped before embarking on your year in France.
+Staff members within the department will work with you to secure accommodation, and help to ensure that you are ready for your year in France.

 On your return to Lancaster, your fourth year allows you to develop your French to Common European Framework of Reference for Languages C1/C2 levels, and you can specialise in particular fields of study.
 Modules could include Psycholinguistics, Translation as a Cultural Practice or Francophone Voices.
 You could also choose to complete a dissertation on a topic you would like to explore in-depth.
 Given the range of expertise within our department, our academics will be able to supervise most topics that fit your interests.

-The linguistic, communication and interpersonal skills you’ll acquire are highly prized by employers.
-The English Language element of your degree is of professional relevance in many areas, from education to business management, advertising to accountancy.
-The British Council, Civil and Diplomatic services and other international agencies offer many interesting career paths for language graduates.
+The linguistic, communication and interpersonal skills you will have the opportunity to acquire are highly valued by most employers.
+The linguistics element of your degree is of professional relevance in many areas, from education to business management, advertising to accountancy.
+Linguistic awareness is likely to provide a real boost when working for international and multicultural companies and organisations, and our degree programme provides a solid foundation for a career in these areas.